Sonal Holland: Education

 In 2016, Holland was named Master of Wine (MW) by the London-based Institute of Masters of Wine.
-Holland's dissertation was on "Awareness, attitude and usage of wine among SEC A urban Indian wine consumers.”
-Holland also holds a master's degree in Business Administration from the University of Mumbai and a diploma in Hotel Management from the IHM Mumbai.
+Holland's dissertation was on "awareness, attitude and usage of wine among SEC A urban Indian wine consumers.”
+Holland holds a master's degree in Business Administration from the University of Mumbai and a diploma in Hotel Management from the IHM Mumbai.

 In February 2020, Holland received an advanced certification in Saké and Shochu from the Japan Saké and Shochu Makers Association.

 Career

 Holland worked as the Divisional Head of Wine & Beverage for ITC Hotels.

 In 2009, Holland founded the Sonal Holland Wine Academy, which provides wine education in association with the London-based WSET.

 In 2017, Holland created the India Wine Awards, which recognizes excellence in wine and wine programs in the country.

 In 2019, Holland entered the retail wine market with Vine2Wine.

 She has judged several international competitions, including the 2018 Decanter Asia Wine Awards, Concours Mondial du Bruxelles, and the Hong Kong International Wine & Spirit Competition.

-Her wine columns have been in such publications as Vogue, Mid Day, and LuxeBook.
+Her wine columns have been in such publications as Vogue, Mid-Day, and LuxeBook.